barton-willis/denest-radicals/README.md

 (%o9) 24336
  ~~~

-There is a great deal of literature with algorithms for denesting various classes of radicals, but this package use a simple approach.
+There is a great deal of literature with algorithms for denesting various classes of radicals, but this package uses a simple approach:

-It finds a polynomial equation for the radical, solves the polynomial equation, and filters the spurious solutions, and returns a denested radical when successful.
-The method fails when Maxima's polynomial solver returns a nested radical when there is a non nested radical solution.
-Thus when this code fails to denest a radical, it does not mean that the radical cannot be denested--it only means that the method isn't sufficiently general to handle the particular case.
+1. find a polynomial equation with integer coefficients for the radical,

+2. solve the polynomial equation,

+3. filters the spurious solutions,

+4. and returns a denested radical when successful.

+When there are denested solutions, Maxima's polynomial solver doesn't always find them.
+For such cases, this denesting method fails.
+When this code fails to denest a radical, it does not mean that the radical cannot be denested--it only means that the method isn't sufficiently general to handle the particular case.

 For the square root case, this code calls `sqrtdenest.`